The Major

 The American Studies major is designed to combine depth and breadth, foundations and flexibility.

-Building on the gateway seminar, AMSTUD 160: Perspectives on American Identity, and on core courses in History and Institutions, Literature and the Arts, and Comparative Race and Ethnicity, the major gives students an uncommon degree of freedom, both in choosing some of the courses to fulfill core requirements and designing their own interdisciplinary Thematic Concentration.
+Building on the gateway seminar, AMSTUD 160: Perspectives on American Identity, and on core courses in History and Institutions, Literature and the Arts, and Race and Ethnicity, the major gives students an uncommon degree of freedom, both in choosing some of the courses to fulfill core requirements and designing their own interdisciplinary Thematic Concentration.

 Requirements

-• AMSTUD 160: Perspectives on American Identity
+• AMSTUD 160: Perspectives on American Identity.

-• Three (3) courses in History and Institutions, including AMSTUD/History 150A: Colonial and Revolutionary America and AMSTUD/History 150B: Nineteenth Century America
+• Three (3) courses in History and Institutions, including at least one course on the Colonial and Revolutionary period (typically AMSTUD/History 150A) and one on the 19th century (typically AMSTUD/History 150B).

 See below for more details and for lists of suggested courses to fulfill core areas.